 Read More →Enjoy This Hops & Barley Humor as you’re sipping on your Union-made Beer

-on October 10, 2023in News, Western WI Newstags: afl-cio, aflcio, barley, beer, Benjamin Franklin, Brian O'Rourke, bud, Budweiser, cheers, Cliff Clavin, CWA, Dave Barry, Henny Youngman, hops, ibew, ibt, iue, iuoe, Jack Handy, la crosse, lost lake amber beer, Lost Lake Beer, miller beer, miller lite, Norm, uaw, wisconsin, wwaflcio
+on October 10, 2023in News, Western WI Newstags: afl-cio, aflcio, barley, beer, Benjamin Franklin, Brian O'Rourke, bud, Budweiser, cheers, Cliff Clavin, CWA, Dave Barry, Henny Youngman, hops, ibew, ibt, iue, iuoe, Jack Handy, la crosse, miller beer, miller lite, Norm, old style, old style light, uaw, wisconsin, wwaflcio

 Union-made beer list at the bottom of this post “Sometimes when I reflect back on all the beer, I drink I feel ashamed.
 Then I look into the glass and think about the workers in the brewery and all of their hopes and dreams.
 If I didn’t drink this beer, they might be out […]